sueszli/notionSnapshot/README.md

 Special thanks to:

 - Leonardo Cavaletti from the loconotion project (laid the foundation of this project)
-- [MJDeligan](https://github.com/MJDeligan) the main contributor (resoled the hardest issues and contributed a lot of code)
+- [MJDeligan](https://github.com/MJDeligan) the main contributor (resolved the hardest issues and contributed a lot of code)

 aswell as Thomas Biedermann and Berndt Uhlig who helped me with the initial setup of this project.